-Percocet Abuse Symptoms, Side Effects, and Addiction Treatment
+Percocet Addiction: Side Effects and Treatment

 What Is Percocet Used For?

 If taken as directed under a doctor’s guidance for its intended uses, Percocet is typically considered to be safe when taken for short periods of time.5 Despite its legitimate medical uses, however, Percocet may be misused by those merely seeking its rewarding effects such as relaxation and euphoria.1, 5 Since Percocet has a high potential for misuse that can lead to severe psychological or physical dependence, it is classified as a Schedule II controlled substance.2

 Using Percocet exposes people to the risks of tolerance, dependence, misuse, addiction, and overdose.1 Misuse of opioids like Percocet is also known as nonmedical use.4 This can mean taking Percocet in unintended ways (such as crushing pills and snorting the powder), taking higher or more frequent doses, using someone else’s prescription, or using it just to get high.5

 Is Percocet Addictive?

 Percocet misuse can increase addiction risks.1, 4 Addiction is a chronic yet treatable condition that is characterized by compulsive substance use despite the negative consequences of such use.6